How to Increase the User Retention in your Payment app?

 - The key is to retain and re-engage users with lasting experiences.
 Render an experience that people care about.
 Give them timely reminders for payment of utility bills and run personalized campaigns to drive repeat purchases, aimed at improving loyalty and long-term retention.

-Besides creating a secure and robust FinTech app, in order to turn your app into the primary wallet for your users, you need to provide them with a compelling user experience after proper ux review that benefits them at every stage of the user lifecycle-from acquisition to retention, for online as well as offline transactions.
+Besides creating a secure and robust FinTech app, in order to turn your app into the primary wallet for your users, you need to provide them with a compelling user experience after proper ux review that benefits them at every stage of the user lifecycle-from acquisition to mobile app retention, for online as well as offline transactions.

 strategies your digital product..